 Coat Type and Color

-The wolf has a coarse outer coat with long guard hair and a soft undercoat.
+The wolf has a coarse outer coat, long guard hair, and a soft undercoat.
 Hair may appear longer on the cape (the fur from the head and neck) and more inside the ears.

 As for coat color, the German Shepherd can adorn various coat colors, including black and tan, sable, solid black, and black and red, among others.

-Instead, the gray wolf typically wears a gray and brown coat with dull yellow or yellow-brown markings on the face.
-Solid white, brown, and black wolf coat colors are also a possibility.
+Instead, the gray wolf typically has a gray and brown coat with dull yellow or yellow-brown facial markings.
+Solid white, brown, and black wolf coat colors are also possible.

 Because of its straight legs and probably because of its survival skills in the wild, a wolf runs faster than the German Shepherd.

-A wolf can run 6mph (miles per hour) or 10 kmp/h (kilometers per hour) on average.
+On average, a wolf can run six mph (miles per hour) or ten kmp/h (kilometers per hour).
 But this speed can increase up to 43 mph (69 km/h) when in a chase.

 In contrast, the German Shepherd’s maximum running speed in a chase is 30 mph (48 km/h).

-Dogs aren’t only trainable, but they’re also tractable.
-That means you can easily control, direct, and handle a German Shepherd and have them obey verbal and gesture commands with ease.
+Dogs are not only trainable but also tractable.
+That means you can easily control, direct, and handle a German Shepherd and have it obey verbal and gesture commands.

 Not so with the wolf!

-Even though you can train a wolf, its tractability level remains a lot lower than that of a German Shepherd, or any dog for that matter.
+Although you can train a wolf, its tractability level remains much lower than that of a German Shepherd or any dog.

 German Shepherds, like other dogs, mature quickly.
 However, while most dogs are sexually mature by five to nine months, German Shepherds may go up to two years.

 But that is still faster than a wolf.
-Wolves don’t reach sexual maturity before the age of two, but it takes much longer for them to be ready to breed.
+Wolves don’t reach sexual maturity before age two, but it takes much longer for them to be ready to breed.

 In both species, sexual maturity comes with hormonal fluctuations and related changes in behavior, especially a sense of aggression and stubbornness.